Sulfanilamide: Chemical and physical properties

 Solubility: One gram of sulphanilamide dissolves in approximately 37 ml alcohol or in 5 ml acetone.
 It is practically insoluble in chloroform, ether, or benzene.

 Contraindications

-Sulphanilamide is contraindicated in those known to be hypersensitive to sulfonamides, in nursing mothers, during pregnancy near term and in infants less than 2 months of age.
+Sulfanilamide is contraindicated in those known to be hypersensitive to sulfonamides, in nursing mothers, during pregnancy near term, and in infants less than two months of age.

 Adverse effects

 Since sulfanilamide is used almost exclusively in topical vaginal preparations these days, adverse effects are typically limited to hypersensitivity or local skin reactions.
 If absorbed, systemic side effects commonly seen with sulfanilamides may occur.

 Pharmacokinetics

 A small amount of sulfanilamide is absorbed following topical application or when administered as a vaginal cream or suppository (through the vaginal mucosa).
 It is metabolized by acetylation like other sulfonamides and excreted through the urine.